ellenicoleroberts/Challenge_13/README.md

 * pandas: an open-source library that offers easy-to-use data analysis tools for Python.
 * pathlib: for creation of file paths allowing the application to interact with a computer's filesystem.
-* hvplot.pandas: a visualization library included in the PyViz package that can produce advanced charts
-  and interactive visualizations.
 * sklearn: a Python library for machine learning and statistical modeling including tools for classification, regression, clustering and dimensionality reduction.
 * tensorflow: end-to-end open-source platform for machine learning permitting code to be run across multiple platforms in a highly efficient way.
 * keras: an abstraction layer on top of TensorFlow that provides a Python interface for artificial neural networks.